FAQ's about Permanent Hair Removal

 We respect your privacy.
 We rarely will contact you by phone, but when it is necessary, we avoid saying we are an electrolysis clinic in the message.
 We simply leave the name of the electrologist without the business name.

-Unless you have electrolysis in your email, when we reply to you the email sender's name and the subject will not indicate electrolysis or hair removal.
+Unless you mention electrolysis in your email, when we reply to you the email sender's name and the subject will not indicate electrolysis or hair removal.
 (By necessity, attachments or the message in the body of the email may indicate electrolysis or hair removal.)

 For your confidentiality, all documents are cross hatch shredded when your treatments are completed.